ryanmonro/instagram-data-download-json-tool/README.md

 Activate the virtual environment (if you haven't already) as above.

-Run the script, replacing `path` with the path to your folder containing media.json and the photos folder (ie `~/Downloads/markzuckerberg_part_2`:
+Run the script, replacing `path` with the path to your folder containing media.json (ie `~/Downloads/markzuckerberg_part_2`:

-If you want the `photos,` run this:
-`python photos.py [path]`

-For videos:
+Run the script, specifying the path:
-`python videos.py [path]`
+`python instagram_data.py [path]`

-It should spit out the images/videos, in a new folder.
+It will spit out all the images and videos it can find.
+You can also specify an output folder, but that's optional.

+My download came in three folders, and only folders 2 and 3 contained a media.json file.
+Your mileage may vary, especially if you posted more photos than I did.

-## Coming soon:
+## Problems?

-One tool to rule them all!
-A script that pulls everything it finds out of media.json and exports all the photos and videos.
-Wouldn't it be nice?
+Get in touch, I'd love this to be useful for everyone trying to make sense of their Instagram data.